SzymonPawlus/Mobi-Dark-Theme/README.md

 # ENG
 ## Mobi-Dark-Theme

-It's an extension for chromium browsers, which allows you to change font and background colors on mobidziennik sites on both mobie and PC version
+It's an extension for chromium browsers, which allows you to change font and background colors on mobidziennik sites on both mobile and PC version

 ## Installation
 1. Clone git repostiory or download and unpack .zip package on your drive